Connecting to a database

 In the Parameters tab:

-- Set SSL mode to
+- Set the SSL mode parameter to

-. - Add a new Root certificate parameter and specify the path to the saved SSL certificate file in it.
+verify-full. - Add a new Root certificate parameter and specify the path to the saved SSL certificate file in it.

-- Set SSL mode to
+- Set the SSL mode parameter to

 -